dcmoyer/vu-ml-reading-group/README.md

 This will be a link to [sign up for the email listserv](https://github.com/dcmoyer/vu-ml-reading-group) but right now it's just a dead link.

 Current meeting time: Monday 3-4pm Central

+Current meeting location: FGH 308

 Rated 10/10, 5 stars, Weak Accept (Poster).

 ## Submitting to the Paper Queue